tomsch420/phd-thesis/chapters/probabilistic_models.typ

 An example of such a model is shown in @fig:bayesian_network_example.
 The idea is, that a variable that has an outgoing edge to another variable influences that distribution of the child variable.
 The advantage is clearly, that instead of having to write down the entire distribution only the distributions for each node conditioned on their parent nodes are needed.
 The limitations, however, are severe.
-First off, the model does not allow for continuous variables in non-leaves of the DAG.
+First off, the model does not easily allow for continuous variables in non-leaves of the DAG.
 Second, in real world scenarios, it is very rare that conditional independence arises when only using the observed variables.
 Third, there may not be an acyclic graph that expresses the dependencies.
 Lastly, inference in Bayesian Networks is not straight forward.
 While the literature discusses many methods, e. g. belief propagation, the sum product algorithm and many more, they do not directly translate to the queries discussed in @sec:queries. @choi2020probabilistic @darwiche2009modeling
 It can be observed that a Bayesian Network where all variables but one are parents of that one circumvents most of the problems.